royalsaltmerchant/tape_sim/md/index.md

 ### Program Details

 The program can record as many tracks as there are inputs in your <b>default audio device</b> and allows you to rewind, fast-forward and re-record over a section of time.
+Your Recordings will be saved to the user selected directory which is requested at the start of the program.
+If you do not select a directory the program will end.
-Your Recordings will be saved to the directory `/Users/<username>/Music/tape_sim` They will be named as such: `track1.wav track2.wav` etc... for as many inputs as are available.
+The tracks will be named as such: `track1.wav track2.wav` etc... for as many inputs as are available.

 By selecting the checkbox next to the track name you record enable the track.
 All record-enabled tracks will be written to upon recording.